 • Preheat oven to 180 C (350 F)

 • When ready to bake, brush the top with egg yolk and sprinkle with sesame seeds.
 Transfer in the oven for 22 to 25 min until baked and golden.

 • Serve warm or at room temperature.
 Enjoy with everything!

-• Instructions to toast sesame seeds: Warm up a small pan under medium high heat and transfer the sesame seeds.
-Toss occasionally until golden brown.
+• Instructions to toast sesame seeds: Warm up a small pan over medium-high heat and transfer the sesame seeds.
+Toss occasionally until golden brown, about 3 minutes.